open-telemetry/opamp-spec/specification.md

 #### proxy_headers

 Headers to use when connecting to a proxy.
-For HTTP-based protocols the agent should set these in the request headers.
+For HTTP-based protocols the Agent should set these in the request headers.
 If no proxy is used the Headers field must be present and must contain no headers.